earthly/website/blog/_posts/2024-01-30-showboaters.md

 >
 > "No. At least not in the usual way."

-The book is excellent, and without saying too much, in it, groups of experts obsessed with a problem can spin off into an internal jargon no outsider can make sense of.
+The book is excellent, and without saying too much, in it groups of experts obsessed with a problem can spin off into an internal jargon no outsider can make sense of.
 In the worst case, they may come up with powerful answers to important questions, but the whole thing is incomprehensible to the outsider.

 And this is sort of what happens when a developer most familiar with Java 8 inherits a Scala program that does a relatively simple task and opens it up to find it written in some functional effect system.